Santa Ana Burn Injury Attorney

 If you see these tactics coming into play in your burn injury case, make sure you work with a lawyer who will help you avoid missing out on crucial compensation.
 Your lawyer can help negotiate with insurance companies and let them know that you will continue to pursue compensation.
 In many cases, simply having a lawyer will increase your odds of an insurance company dealing with you fairly.
 Contacting a lawyer as soon as possible after your burn can help prevent insurance companies from trying these common tactics to avoid paying and help you get the compensation you deserve more easily.

-Get Legal Help From A Santa Ana Burn Injury Lawyer
+Get Legal Help From A Santa Ana Burn Injury Attorney

 If you need a Santa Ana burn injury attorney, paying the lawyer’s fees should not be your first worry.
 At Aitken * Aitken * Cohn, we start with a free initial consultation to learn more about your injuries and who bears liability.
 In many cases, we take our clients on a contingency fee basis: our fee comes out of your settlement, so we do not get paid until you do.
 For many of our clients, this simple change makes legal help after a burn injury obtainable, rather than something that feels completely out of reach.